Skip to content

 • the needs you'll likely have at that time.

-Once it’s decided you no longer need to be in hospital, staff will usually arrange for you to be discharged the same day.
+Once it’s decided that you no longer need to be in hospital, staff will usually arrange for you to be discharged the same day.

 Many patients don’t need formal care, and only need help at home with domestic tasks for a few weeks.
-But if you do need formal care, you won’t have a detailed assessment in hospital.
-This will take place wherever it’s decided you should be discharged to, either on the same day or the day after.

 Staff will discuss your needs and then agree with you a recovery and support plan, which might include any equipment you need or reablement support.
 This will help you learn or re-learn daily living skills, improve your mobility and rebuild confidence you may have lost while you were unwell.

-If you're eligible for intermediate care or reablement it should be provided free of charge for up to 6 weeks.
+If you're eligible for intermediate care or reablement, it should be provided free of charge for up to 6 weeks.

 How are my needs for long-term care assessed?